bitcoin-unlimited/BUwiki/autofinalization_parking.md

 #### Repeat

-The attacker now attempts to mine a number of blocks equal to the blockchain's autofinalization depth $F_1$ to $F_{f}$.
+The attacker now attempts to mine a number of blocks equal to the blockchain's auto-finalization depth $F_1$ to $F_{f}$.
 As main chain blocks are discovered by the rest of the network, the attacker propagates its blocks directly to its targets.
 This ensures that the target nodes see the attackers block first, but that (in general) the rest of the network does not.

 A node does not switch from its current chain to an equal work chain, so as long as block propagation is controlled, the fork can be maintained.

 There is a risk that the target nodes will propagate the fork to untargeted nodes, converting those nodes from M to F.  There is also a risk that some of the target nodes will see the main chain block first, converting them from F to M.  These risks may be acceptable depending on the attacker's goals.

-Once the fork has been maintained for the autofinalization depth, the fork will become persistent and the attack can stop.
+Once the fork has been maintained for the auto-finalization depth, the fork will become persistent and the attack can stop.

 #### Problems